 Daily Use

 For those who live in wet regions like the Pacific Northwest or New England, a rain jacket is a critical piece in your daily wardrobe.
 For day-to-day activities like commuting, running errands, or walking the dog, we look for a casual, relaxed fit that can accommodate layering underneath, along with handy features like hand pockets and Velcro cuff adjustments for sealing out wind.
 Your exposure to precipitation is bound to be brief, so many—but not all—daily use jackets use cheaper membranes and materials that prioritize affordability over all-out protection, and weight-savings and breathability can suffer here too.
 On the other hand, we often see thicker and more durable shell fabrics in these designs, great for withstanding day in and day out use.
-Our favorite daily use jacket is the Patagonia Torrentshell 3L, which crosses over nicely into the hiking as well.
+Our favorite daily use jacket is the Patagonia Torrentshell 3L, which crosses over nicely for hiking.
 We also include parka-length jackets in this category, which offer a great combination of style and protection but don’t parlay as well into backcountry use.

 Hiking

-Rain jackets designed for hiking are similarly abundant, from budget-friendly options like the $120 Marmot PreCip Eco all the way up to Arc’teryx’s $450 Beta LT.
+Rain jackets designed for hiking are similarly abundant, from budget-friendly options like the $120 Marmot PreCip Eco all the way up to Arc’teryx’s $500 Arc'teryx Beta SL.
 Compared to more casual and everyday-friendly models, hiking shells are generally lighter and more packable (great for stuffing down and carrying in a pack).
 Protection is also generally solid, even in sustained rain and heavy winds—especially if you opt for a proven Gore-Tex design or a 3-layer Patagonia shell.
 Fit can be a bit more streamlined than designs in our daily use category (less fabric means less weight) and breathability is generally good—much better than daily use designs but not totally up to snuff with performance shells (most models include pit zips, which helps).
 For day hikes and the odd overnight trip, these shells are a nice middle ground of price and performance.

 Performance